netanelavr/nestjs-metrics-reporter/CONTRIBUTING.md

-# Contributing to nestjs-metrics-client
+# Contributing to nestjs-metrics-reporter

-🎉 Thank you for considering contributing to nestjs-metrics-client!
+🎉 Thank you for considering contributing to nestjs-metrics-reporter!
 This document outlines the basics you need to know.

 ## Ways to Contribute